-Ben from the Envato Community Team recently launched a Community Health Survey on the Forums.
-Read about why we did this, why it is important and get an overview of the insights from the data we collected.
+Hi, I’m Ben from the Envato Community Team.
+We recently launched a Community Health Survey on the Forums.
+Read all about the initiative below and get an overview of the insights from the data we collected!

 Firstly, huge thanks to everyone who took part in this year’s survey – you’ve helped to give us some valuable insights into how the community currently operates, and which areas we can focus on in 2018!
 In this post, I’ll give a quick overview of what the survey was for, and show a few stats and graphs from the data we’ve received.

 The survey is based on a concept called Sense of Community – the idea that there are a few distinct components that contribute to making a community into a thriving, active and engaging place.
 As part of Envato’s Community Team, part of my job involves working on projects that help us to provide the best environment for all the different parts of our community to succeed: authors, customers, staff members, and all the other groups who share this space.